Accidents in Amusement Parks: When is Your Ride Safe?

 What to do after an Amusement Park Accidents?

-• Tell the employees at the amusement park about the incidents.
+• Tell the amusement park employees about the incidents.

 • Take photos of your injuries and talk to witnesses.